ABOUT VITAL SIGNS®

 Is this just a one-off thing?

-No – it is anticipated that Waikato Vital Signs will be published as a report every three years, with additional “deep dive” reports on singular priorities expected to be published in the intervening years.
+No – it is anticipated that Waikato Vital Signs will be published as a report every four years.
 It is also intended to include other territorial authorities in the greater Waikato region in the next and all future reports.

 How can I find out more about Vital Signs?